Nombela

 Nombela is a municipality of Spain belonging to the province of Toledo, Castilla–La Mancha.
 According to the 2006 census (INE), the municipality has a population of 981 inhabitants.

 Geography

-Located in the central part of the Iberian Peninsula at about 490 metres above mean sea level, the town is the Spanish settlement farthest removed from the sea.
+Located in the central part of the Iberian Peninsula at about 490 metres above mean sea level, the town is the Spanish settlement furthest removed from the sea.

 History

 Nombela earned the status of 'town' (villa) in 1579.